dlemstra/Magick.NET/Documentation/Readme.md

 ## OpenMP

 Magick.NET no longer uses OpenMP because the C++ Redistributable is statically linked.
-OpenMP is used to perform multithreaded operation on an image to increase the perforance.
+OpenMP is used to perform multithreaded operation on an image to increase the performance.
 The best use case for this would be a standalone applicatiom.
 Starting with Magick.NET 7.0.7.700 there are extra packages for the x64 build of Magick.NET that has OpenMP support.
 This version requires you to install the [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572) on the machine that runs the application.